mjbondra/throttlify/README.md

 ```

-The integration tests require Redis and create an ephemeral Node.js server.
+The integration tests create an ephemeral Node.js server that requires a connection to a [Redis](https://redis.io/) instance.
 The default configuration can be overridden by setting environment variables prior to executing `yarn test` or `yarn test:integration`.

 ```shell
 # default values